-However, certain factors can alter the original half-life of the drug by about 64 minutes in either direction.
+However, certain factors can alter the drug’s original half-life by about 64 minutes in either direction.
 So, how long shrooms stay in the system can vary.
-What may clear one person’s system in seven hours, may take another person 15 hours.
+What may clear one person’s system in seven hours may take another person 15 hours.

-A blood test would be able to detect the presence of psilocybin starting around 30 minutes after ingestion.
-Blood tests will only detect shrooms in one’s system for a short time; about three to five hours after ingestion.
-However, drawing blood to detect psilocybin is practically unheard of except in the context of scientific research.
-With a shorter detection time than urine or hair, it is unlikely anyone would bother with this invasive test.
+A blood test would detect the presence of the drug starting around 30 minutes after ingestion.
+Blood tests will only detect shrooms in one’s system for a short time, about 3 to 5 hours after ingestion.
+However, drawing blood to detect magic mushrooms is practically unheard of except in the context of scientific research.

-It typically takes a few days for test to detect psilocybin in human hair.
-A hair test would require 20-50 hair follicles, each at least three centimeters long, to be taken from the user.
-Psilocybin can remain in the person’s hair follicles for about two to four weeks after ingestion.
+It typically takes a few days for a test to detect the drug in human hair.
+A hair psilocybin drug test would require 20-50 hair follicles, each at least three centimeters long, to be taken from the user.
+Shrooms can remain in the person’s hair follicles for about 2 to 4 weeks after ingestion.

 What Factors Determine How Long Shrooms Stay in The Body?